Courtroom Behavior and What to Expect in the Courtroom

 It’s unlikely that you have spent a lot of time in a courtroom.
 What you see in the movies is often not accurate.
 Learning what to expect in the courtroom and appropriate courtroom behavior will help you fit in and feel more comfortable.
 That way, you can focus on presenting your case.

 The trial will be in a public courtroom.
-This means that you will be able to sit in the back and see the other cases being heard while you wait for your case to be called.
+This means that you can sit in the back and see the other cases being heard while you wait for your case to be called.
 It also means that others waiting for their cases may also be present during your case.
-The judge and his/her staff person will be there as well.
-A bailiff will be there to keep order.
-There will not be a court reporter.
-All testimony is recorded on a tape recorder.
-If your case is appealed to Circuit Court, a transcript (written record) must be made and sent to the Circuit Court for review.
-There will be a fee for this service.

 - If you are the plaintiff, this means the judge may dismiss the case.

 - If you are the defendant, the judge is likely to find against you if the plaintiff shows up and can prove their case.

 Be on time.
 Arrive early if you can.
 Make every effort to get to court on time.
 Arrange for childcare if possible.
 Arrange for reliable transportation.
 Plan on having someone else drive if you have a suspended license.
 Someone will notice.
 Figure out how to get to the courthouse, including where to find parking.
 Make these arrangements well in advance of your hearing.

 Place everything you need to take with you to court in a location where you can easily find them.
 To plan for any problems, carry the court clerk’s telephone number with you as you travel on the day of the hearing.

 Be prepared for a long wait.
 If there are other cases being heard at the same time as yours, you may be at the court for several hours before your case is called.
 Plan on spending at least half a day at the courthouse.